dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 3. A file to load `ts-node` to run our source code without transpiling it.
 4. A file to configure TypeScript to our needs.

-Note that the third file will be used only during development.
+Note that the third file will be used during development only.
 On other environments, like [staging](https://en.wikipedia.org/wiki/Deployment_environment#Staging) or production, we would run a pre-transpiled version of our app.

-Before creating these files, let's create a directory to hold our source code:
+Before creating these files, let's create a directory to hold the source code:

 ```bash
 # creating src folder